acushner-xaxis/misty_py/to_test.md

  - is there a way to play video?
  - easy way to center images?
  - what about playing simple games on the display?
-    - or even streaming video of other games?
+    - or even streaming video?
     - could be used as a way to watch stuff online
  - can we provide our own, custom key phrases?
  - no ability to upload multiple files concurrently